jxjo/Xoptfoil2/docs/getting_started/getting_started.md

 {: .tip }
 Activate `show_details` in the input file to get extra information what is happening during optimization

-If you want to have a deeper dive into Xoptfoil2, I recommend to go through the sections Optimization, Particle Swarm, Shaping and OPtimization Objectives to explore the possibilities of the program...
+If you want to have a deeper dive into Xoptfoil2, I recommend to go through the sections Optimization, Particle Swarm, Shaping and Optimization Objectives to explore the possibilities of the program...